 As the seasons change, so too do your plant needs.
 Indoor plants are affected by outdoor changes.
 In this article, we’re talking about all things spring and how you should care for your plants when the temperature warms up.

 Plants love spring.
 It’s the start of the growing season and your plants will come alive, especially after a long winter.
 Kick your care routine up a notch to see some amazing nature stuff happen.

 Introduce More Water

-You might find yourself needing to water your plants more than usual to make up for the increase in temperature and more hours of daylight.
+You might find yourself needing to water your plants more frequently to make up for the increase in temperature and daylight hours.
 The best time to water is early morning or early evening, when temperatures are cooler and water is less likely to evaporate.

 To avoid overwatering, make sure to increase water frequency gradually.
-Check your plant regularly turning this time of adjustment.
-If you notice some wilt, water and mist more frequently.
+Check your plant regularly during this time of adjustment.
+If you notice wilt or leaf curl, water more frequently.
 If soil stays wet for two days or more, water less.
-For plants that thrive in moderate to high humidity, continue to mist them lightly between waterings.
+For plants that thrive in higher humidity, localize humidity around them if the air in the home is too dry.
 If your plant is in full sun and you are watering semi-daily, you can help retain moisture better by adding rocks to top of the soil.

 Pull Back On Sunlight

 It’s not quite time for A/C yet.
-Most houseplants like it between 65-75 degrees F. Keep plants away from cool draft sources like open windows, especially at night, and check the humidity levels of your space are level all year long.
+Most houseplants like it between 65-75 degrees F. Keep plants away from cool draft sources like open windows, especially at night, and consider monitoring humidity levels with a hygrometer.